Mimino666/SublimeText2-python-package-to-clipboard/README.md

 =====

-To copy the Python package path of the working file press `Ctrl+Shift+C` or select an option from the context menu (right click somewhere in the text area of the working file).
+To copy the Python package path of the working file press `Ctrl+Shift+C` or select an option from the context menu (right-click somewhere in the text area of the working file).

-Note: it only works if the file's extension is .py.
+Note: to specify which files should be considered as "Python files" you can edit "python_extensions" variable in the settings.

 Example
 =======